WebAssembly/proposals/howto.md

 1. Present the proposal at a [CG meeting](https://WebAssembly/meetings).

-2. Have a poll for moving it to stage 0.
+2. Have a successful poll for moving it to stage 0.

 ## 1. Creating the Repository